mojtabaOstovari/BasicProgramming-fall2020/README.md

   * Designers:
     * A
     * B

-To receive, please refer to [GitHub](https://github.com/nastaraan/test2/blob/gh-pages/Warm-up%20Questions/Week1), [Google Drive](https://nastaraan.github.io/test2/), [CW](https://nastaraan.github.io/test2/), or [Quera](https://nastaraan.github.io/test2/).
-<br> To ask your questions about this homework, please refer to [Quera](https://nastaraan.github.io/test2/) or TA Classes according to the time scheduling.

 # Class Time and Location
 * Sunday and Tuesday 10:30-12:30 AM and Wednesday 1:00-3:00 PM.
 <br>The class is being held virtually.
-To access the link to the class, please refer to <a href="https://cw.sharif.edu/">https://cw.sharif.edu/</a>.
+To access the link to the class, please refer to <a href="https://cw.sharif.edu/">courseware</a>.

 # TA Classes
 Classes will help you to answer weekly homeworks that have no grades.
 You can access the classes from [**here**](https://nastaraan.github.io/test2/) according to the following time scheduling: